 Beginning as a primary school teacher in London, Victoria has worked in Primary Teacher Training for over 25 years, crossing the disciplines of Literacy and Visual & Performing Arts.
 She has led and collaborated on many projects with schoolchildren and artists, and acts as an education/ arts consultant, most recently for an artist in residency project for The Tavistock & Portman NHS.
 Victoria is Director of CERS Center for Education Research and Scholarship, contributing to supervision and doctoral study.

 Victoria is also Co-Chief Editor of the international research journal 'Children's Literature in Education'.

-Proficient in Dutch and French
+English, Dutch and French

 Learning & Teaching Interests

 Victoria has published widely across the inter-related fields of Arts Education, Literacy, Children's Literature, Performing Arts and Play, in mixed-mode forms from books and journals to exhibition and digital output.

 2019, ‘Love and Revolution in the post-Truth University’.
 In Gibbs, P. & Jameson, J. (eds)Values in Higher Education (Springer)